noteed/python-pickle/README.md

 # Limitation

-Only 17 of the 53 op codes reported by `pickletools` are implemented.
+Not all opcodes are implemented.

+The PROTO opcode is not represented.

     > python2.7 -c 'import pickletools ; print len(pickletools.opcodes)'
     53
-    > ghc -package python-pickle -e 'length Language.Python.Pickle.opcodes' 17
+    > ghc -package python-pickle -e 'length Language.Python.Pickle.opcodes' 52